Gildeskål church site

 The history dates back to the Middle Ages, and is one of the most significant cultural monuments in Nordland.
 The medieval church was built in the year 1130, and is one of the oldest churches in Northern Norway.
 The church was originally built in the Romanesque style with thick stone walls and small windows, and has stood as a symbol of continuity and faith for almost 900 years.

-In the 19th century, the population of Gildeskål began to grow, and a larger church was therefore needed.
-Gildeskål's new church was built next to the medieval church in 1881.
+In the 19th century, the population began to Gildeskål to grow, and therefore a larger church was needed.
+Gildeskål The new church was built next to the medieval church in 1881.
 The medieval church was given a new purpose as a sheep barn and hayloft for the rectory.
 In 1936, work began on restoring the medieval church, which was strongly influenced by its period as a barn.
-The work was completed in 1962, when the church was reconsecrated the same year, and is still used for church purposes to this day.
+The work was completed in 1962, when the church was reconsecrated the same year, and is still used for ecclesiastical purposes to this day.

 Both the medieval church and the new church are two important monuments that tell the story of the development of faith in the region.